Modelling Micro-Doppler Signature of Drone Propellers in Distributed ISAC: Comparison Between Simulation and Measurement

 \subsection{Low Resolution Case}

-\autoref{fig_simul_measurement} presents a comparison between two micro-Doppler signatures: one simulated using the model developed in \autoref{section:Model}, and one obtained from the measurement described in \autoref{section:BiRa}.
-Both use the parameters described in \autoref{tab_MicroDoppler_measurement_setup} Setup 1, and geometrical configuration with bistatic angles of 30°.
+Fig. \ref{fig_simul_measurement} presents a comparison between two micro-Doppler signatures: one simulated using the model developed in Section \ref{section:Model}, and one obtained from the measurement described in Section \ref{section:BiRa}.
+Both use the parameters described in Table \ref{tab_MicroDoppler_measurement_setup} Setup 1, and geometrical configuration with bistatic angles of 60°.

 Additionally, to generate the simulated data, the OFDM coefficients $D(n,m)$ were obtained from the reference data used for the measurement.